-Rome is probably one of the most beautiful cities in the world.
-And the luxury to see the whole city from a rooftop bar is one of the best things you can do here, and at many rooftop bars you can do this during the whole year.
+Rome is one of the most beautiful destinations in the world, and the luxury to see the whole city from a rooftop is an experience you must try.
+Luckily, many of the Rome rooftop bars invites you to do this all year round.

-During the mild wintertime in Rome there are less tourists and also a more unique experience.
-So, don’t be afraid to go to Rome during the colder months as well.
+During the mild Rome winter, there is usually less tourists, and also a more unique experience.
+So, don’t be afraid to go visit Rome during the colder months as well.

-Here’s a list of the best winter open rooftop bars in Rome.
-Some fantastic winter terraces to enjoy drinks with a view at.
+Here’s our list of the best winter open rooftop bars in Rome.
+Fantastic terraces to enjoy sunny drinks and food with a view at.
 Enjoy!

 As you can expect, the food is the star here, and the Chef Di Lorio's doesn't disappoint with his delectable gourmet creations; that said, the drinks are just as good, and the restaurant has professional sommeliers to help you pair your food with fabulous wines.